Ahmedemad190/testing/README.md

 http : It is an application layer protocol that allows for the transfer of various types of data, such as text, images, and multimedia, between clients and servers.

 # Here are some features that HTTP has
+- HTTP is stateless : mean any request from client to server is standalone request
+- HTTP methods